 - Hemorrhagic stroke occurs when weakened blood vessels within the brain rupture, and then bleed into the surrounding tissues.
-This bleeding causes compression of some of the surrounding tissues which causes brain damage.
+This bleeding causes compression of some of the surrounding tissues which cause brain damage.
 The most common type of hemorrhagic stroke is an aneurism (a blood vessel that bursts) caused by uncontrolled high blood pressure.
-Another type of hemorrhagic stroke is AVM, or arteriovenous malfunctions.
-AVM is a congenital defect which occurs when there are structural problems in some of the blood vessels.
+Another type of hemorrhagic stroke is AVM or arteriovenous malfunctions.
+AVM is a congenital defect that occurs when there are structural problems in some of the blood vessels.
 AVM also creates a higher risk for aneurism because of congenital weakness in the blood vessels themselves.

 - A Cryptogenic stroke is from an unknown cause but can also be quite debilitating.

 - A Brain Stem stroke occurs in the stem of the brain instead of the brain itself.
 Symptoms in some cases can be milder depending on the degree of stroke, but these types of strokes along with the others can also be fatal.

 Depending on where in the brain the stroke occurs, after-effects can affect all different types of functions of the body.
 If the stroke occurs on the left side of the brain, the right side of the body is usually affected; if it occurs on the right side of the brain, the left side of the body is affected.